 The yield that the investment item itself has achieved.
 This is the intrinsic performance, ignoring the timing of any external cash flows.
 Use this return when creating or comparing against advertised performance numbers.
 See Yield Calculations for a discussion of the differences between ROI and TWR yields.
-TWR can be displayed for any investment, symbol, asset type, investment goal, investment type, or sub-portfolio.
+TWR can be displayed for any investment, symbol, asset type, investment goal, sector, investment type, currency, or sub-portfolio.
 The formula for calculating the true time-weighted return is:

 where EMVi is the market value at the end of sub-period i, excluding any cash flows in the period.
 BMVi is the market value at the end of the previous sub-period (i.e., the beginning of the current sub-period), plus any cash flows at the end of the previous sub-period, where an inflow is positive and an outflow is negative.
 The cash inflow is included in the BMV (previous period EMV + positive cash inflow) of the sub-period when the cash inflow is available for investment at the start of the sub-period; a cash outflow is reflected in the BMV (previous period EMV + negative cash outflow) of the sub-period when the cash outflow is no longer available for investment at the start of the sub-period.